huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Blue Cheese
 - [ ] Ranch Dressing

-#### What gray kitten was one of Garfield’s biggest enemies?
+#### What gray kitten was one of Garfield's biggest enemies?

 - [ ] Lyman
 - [ ] Arlene
 - [x] Nermal

-#### What is the capital of the only State that begins with an “A” but doesn’t end with an “A”?
+#### What is the capital of the only State that begins with an "A" but doesn't end with an "A"?

 - [ ] Phoenix
 - [ ] Juneau
 - [x] Little Rock

-#### In 1926, who designed the iconic “little black dress”?
+#### In 1926, who designed the iconic "little black dress"?

 - [x] Coco Chanel
 - [ ] Tommy Hilfiger